eretjohannes/skene-growth/docs/getting-started/quickstart.md

 # Quickstart

-Get from zero to a full growth plan in six commands.
+Get from zero to a deployed growth loop in eight commands.

 > **Prerequisites**
 >